ryan-mahoney/Framework/docs/folder/index.rst

       public $singular = 'blog';
   }

 For more details on this component, see: :ref:`collection`.
-FMF comes with many pre-defined collections for popular data types like blogs, pages, videos, photo galleries, etc.
+Opine-PHP comes with many pre-defined collections for popular data types like blogs, pages, videos, photo galleries, etc.

 ---------